orsonteodoro/gcf2/README.md

 If any of the above packages is a new package, you don't need to re-emerge it at this time.

-For more comprehensive fix, you can do the following:
+For more comprehensive fix, you can do one the following:

 1. Selective with logging
 If you enabled logging and want a more comprehensive fix you may also do: